Helium314/HeliBoard/README.md

   * Long-press a suggestion in the suggestion strip twice to show the source dictionary.
   * When using debug APK, you can find Debug Settings within the Advanced Preferences, though the usefulness is limited except for dumping dictionaries into the log.
   * In the event of an application crash, you will be prompted whether you want the crash logs when you open the Settings.
-  * When using multilingual typing, space bar will show an confidence value used for determining the currenly used language.
+  * When using multilingual typing, space bar will show an confidence value used for determining the currently used language.
   * Suggestions will have some tiny numbers on top showing some internal score and source dictionary (can be disabled)
 * For users doing manual backups with root access: Starting at Android 7, some files and the main shared preferences file are not in the default location, because the app is using [device protected storage](https://developer.android.com/reference/android/content/Context#createDeviceProtectedStorageContext()).
 This is necessary so the settings and layout files can be read before the device is unlocked, e.g. at boot.
 The files are usually located in `/data/user_de/0/<package_id>/`, though the location may depend on the device and Android version.